 In order to implement buffering principles, provisions may be established in the implementing Zoning By-law providing for separation distances between potentially incompatible uses.
 Gravel pits and quarries, farm uses, kennels, industrial uses and waste disposal sites, in relation to sensitive land uses and vice versa, shall generally be so regulated.
-Such regulations shall be established in accordance with applicable legislation and guidelines of Ministry of Environment, Conservation and Parks (e.g., D-1 Land Use Compatibility, D-2 Compatibility Between STF and Sensitive Land Uses, D-4 Land Use on or Near Landfills and Dumps, D-6 Compatibility Between Industrial Facilities and
+Such regulations shall be established in accordance with applicable legislation and guidelines of Ministry of Environment, Conservation and Parks (e.g., D-1 Land Use Compatibility, D-2 Compatibility Between STF and Sensitive Land Uses, D-4 Land Use on or Near Landfills and Dumps, D-6 Compatibility Between Industrial Facilities and Sensitive Land Uses, Publication NPC 300: Environmental Noise Guideline, Stationery and Transportation Sources - Approval and Planning).

-Sensitive Land Uses, Publication NPC 300: Environmental Noise Guideline, Stationary and Transportation Sources - Approval and Planning).
+For the purposes of this Plan, compatible development means development that, although not necessarily the same as existing development in the vicinity, is capable of co-existing in harmony with existing development without causing undue adverse impacts on surrounding properties.
+Compatibility should be evaluated in accordance with measurable and objective standards e.g., MECP Guidelines.

-For the purposes of this Plan, compatible development means development that, although not necessarily the same as existing development in the vicinity, is complementary or enhances an established community and coexists with existing development without causing undue adverse impacts on surrounding properties."
+67. Section 6.7, Other Health and Safety Concerns, is hereby amended with the addition of the following new subsection:

-- 63. Section 6.7, Other Health and Safety Concerns, is hereby amended with the addition of the following new subsection: - "6.7.4 Wildland Fire
+"6.7.4 Wildland Fire